 Tin had been some sort of bikie, apparently.
 Not a dog-pack “individualist” with the brittle dress code that runs all the way to a beard-redacted face, more your Stone bikie, a shiftless denim longhair on a big Kawasaki.

 In 1978 he’d rolled into Arcadia chasing a rumour of construction work.
 The school fast turned him into a Seeker After Truth.
 They always did.
 He’d sometimes proudly tell us how he’d put his last cigarette out right there, slept on the farmhouse floor with the rest of them and spent two years labouring for nothing but shared lentils.
-He’d helped build the circle of decreasingly polygonal timber classrooms, to perform the rituals and lay the artifacts into the foundations.
+He’d helped build the arc of increasingly complex polygonal timber classrooms, to perform the rituals and lay the artifacts into the foundations.
 He’d get angry if you asked too many questions about it though.

 When he announced we were going to spend the morning learning to shoot I asked why.
 It wasn’t received well.
 “It’s important to know how to respect guns,” he said, as if it would make more sense the second time.
 He threw the Meaningful Look the other teachers reserved for discussing esoteric knowledge, the one that said “If you’re spiritual enough this will be obvious, so if it’s not obvious then you’re intrinsically defective.”